tboretro/tboretro.github.io/_consoles/mister.md

 * Sony Playstation
 * Vectrex

-... and many more - thist are just the ones I use.
+... and many more - these are just the ones I use.

 ## Modern Peripherals